s-cork/HashRouting/README.md

 You can set each `Route Form` to have a `title` parameter which will change the page title

-If you do not provide a title then the page title will be the default title provided by Anvil in your titles and logs
+If you do not provide a title then the page title will be the default title provided by Anvil in your titles and logos

 **Examples**: